maplesond/spectre/doc/source/index.rst

 ==============

 The paper for spectre is currently being prepared.
-If you use spectre in your work and wish to publish in the meantime please refer the project's web page: ...
+If you use spectre in your work and wish to publish in the meantime please refer the project's web page: [TODO]

 Additionally, spectre consists on a number of tools that have already been published, if your work uses any of these pre-published tools please also cite the associated publication(s).
 A reverse chronological list of all publications